dddrrreee/cs140e-24win/labs/5-interrupts/README.md

 Look in `2-syscall` and write the needed code in:

+  1. `interrupts-asm.S:software_interrupt_asm`: forward system call
+     exceptions to C code.
+Similar to the timer interrupt assembly this trampoline will need to: (1) save all caller registers,  (2) jump to `syscall_vector`, (3) restore all caller registers and (4) jump back after the instruction that issued the exception.

-  1. `interrupts-asm.S`: you should be able to largely rip off the timer interrupt code to forward system call.
-NOTE: a huge difference is that we are already running at supervisor level, so all registers are live.
-You need to handle this differently.
+     You should be able to largely rip off the timer interrupt code to forward system call.

+     ***NOTE: we are doing a weird thing: invoking system calls (fault handler will run `SUPER`) from code already running at `SUPER` mode.
+     You will need to handle the save and restore slightly differently.***

-  2. `0-syscall.c`: finish the system call vector code (should just be a few lines).
+  2. `0-syscall.c:syscall_vector`: finish the system call vector code (should just be a few lines) by extracting the system call number from the actual `swi` instruction (pointed to by `pc`).
 You want to act on system call 1 and reject all other calls with a `-1`.

+     You can look in the list file to see how it's encoded.

 This doesn't take much code, but you will have to think carefully about which registers need to be saved, etc.

 ##### `1-syscall.c`

-This is a real system call.
+This is a real system call called from `USER` level.
 You'll need to:

-  1. Make a new interrupt table that uses a different `swi` handler.
+  1. Since we don't have a legal stack pointer: Make a new interrupt table (put it in `interrupts-asm.S`) that uses a different `swi` handler.
      You should copy and paste the existing one and update any labels.
      Admittedly this is mechanical work, but you need to think slightly.

-  2. Implement `run_user_code_asm`: this will switch to user mode, set the stack pointer register to a given stack value, and jump to a give code address.
+  2. Implement `syscall-asm.S:run_user_code_asm`: this will switch to user mode, set the stack pointer register to a given stack value, and jump to a give code address.

      For hints: look at `notes/mode-bugs/bug4-asm.S` for how to roughly do what you want at a different level.